 - Physician Assistants

 - Guidelines on the Supervision of Certified Nurse Midwives, Nurse Practitioners and Physician Assistants

 The AAFP encourages health professionals to work together as multidisciplinary, integrated teams in the best interest of patients.
 Patients are best served when their care is provided by an integrated practice care team led by a physician.

-The central goal of an integrated health care team is to provide the most effective, efficient, and accessible evidence-based care to the patient.
+The central goal of team-based care is to provide the most effective, efficient, and accessible evidence-based care to the patient.
 Patient-oriented outcome measures and patient experience should be central in assessing the quality of care delivered by the team.
-(1996 COD) (2017 March BOD)
+(1996 COD) (March 2017 BOD)